foreverallama/paperqa-wrapper/readme.md

 ## 📄 Project Overview

-This project provides a **wrapper around [PaperQA](https://github.com/Future-House/paper-qa)**, an Retrieval-Augmented Generation (RAG) pipeline centred around academic papers.
+This project provides a **wrapper around [PaperQA](https://github.com/Future-House/paper-qa)**, a Retrieval-Augmented Generation (RAG) pipeline centred around academic papers.
 This project aims to make scientific literature more accessible and interactive, enabling researchers to quickly find relevant information from large datasets of academic publications.

 This wrapper was specifically written to suit my requirements with minimal setup, allowing seamless integration with any LLM run with ollama or GPT models.
 The wrapper adds some control over your PDF embeddings, support for reasoning LLMs (like the new DeepSeek R1), and some formatting of the responses.
 This project includes the **PaperQA** module as a submodule (forked from the original repository).
 The forked repository contains changes for this use case.